 This was the hard part, I have to admit.
-I strongly encourage all 17 year olds to get out there and have your dad freak out at you while you try to learn hand/foot coordination!
-It builds character... trust me!
+But, I strongly encourage all 17 year olds to get out there and have your dad freak out at you while you try to learn hand/foot coordination!
+It builds character ... trust me!

 Disconnection from my Generation

-I know probably six people my age that can drive a manual.
-It's easier to choose the convenience of an automatic.
-But there is something honorable about learning a lost art for my generation.
+I probably know only six people my age that can drive a manual.
+It's easier to choose the convenience of an automatic, but there is something honorable about learning a lost art for my generation.
 Not only am I able to drive any car, but nobody can steal mine!
-The best anti-theft device.
+The best anti-theft device!

 End of Summer in sight

 Thanks for reading!
-If you want more, stay tuned
+If you want more, please stay tuned.